COVID-19 Vaccination in Maine

 - Save the lives of Maine people at greatest risk of serious illness or death from COVID-19.

 - Ensure vaccine providers can efficiently and quickly vaccinate as many people as possible.

 To learn more about vaccines and the vaccination process, please consult our FAQs.

 When can I get vaccinated?

-Only Maine residents are eligible to receive a vaccine in Maine at this time.
-Exact dates for age-eligibility will be announced.
+Only Maine residents are eligible to receive a vaccine in Maine.
+For details, please visit our FAQs.

 Although the vaccine is here, COVID-19 remains a serious public health crisis.
 While the vaccination is underway, Maine people should continue to wear masks (PDF), practice physical distancing, wash hands often, and avoid gatherings.